Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### license.systemUserLimitCounter

-Used with a user-based license: this property configures how close to the maximum allowed users the system can get before setting a warning state on the active license.
+Number of system users allocated for the license.
+This property is used in the calculation for the `expiringSoonCounter` property.

 Default value: `25`

 ### license.groupUserLimitCounter

-Used with a group-based license: this property configures how close to the maximum allowed users the license group(s) can get before setting a warning state on the active license.
+Used with a group-based license: this property configures how close a user group approaches the maximum allowed number of users before a warning email is sent.

 Default value: `5`

 ### license.warning.email.recipients

-When in a warning state and configured to do so, OpenContent sends a license warning email to all of the recipients listed in this property.
+When in a warning state and configured to do so, OpenContent sends a license warning email to all of the email addresses listed in this property.

 Default value: ``

 ### fail.loud.on.errored.embedded.annotations

-Fail loudly on errors that occur with embedded annotations.
+If set to `true`, an exception is immediately thrown when OpenContent fails to retrieve embedded annotations from a page.
 This defaults to `true` so that the user is notified of errors loading annotations.

 This is an experimental feature.
 If set to `false`, users may be able to load, download, print previously erroring annotated PDFs but some annotations may be missing.